 Arrange to have grab bars installed.
 The Canadian Mortgage and Housing Corporation has released guidelines on the best placement for grab bars for maximum effect and ease of use.
 We have to get past the idea that grab bars may make us look weak or frail.

-For those on three or more medications who are experiencing bouts of feeling light headed or dizzy, regular medication reviews are recommended.
 Medication adjustments may be required to help reduce unwanted and potentially harmful side effects that can cause an increased risk for falls.